 Quality Score 101

 Your quality score determines what surveys are available for you.
 If your quality score decreases, you will see a limited amount or no surveys that are available for you to take.
 In addition, it is much harder to raise your quality score once your score has dropped.
+If your score has dropped below 100, you can click on your quality score to see when deductions will expire.
+You can then check back after the expiration date to be able to take surveys again.

 Researchers want to make sure you’re paying attention!
 Your quality score decreases once you fail an attention check question.